Fundamental Guide

 Credit Utilization

-30% of score: Don't let your credit card balance exceed 30% of your limit.
+30% of score: Do not allow your balance on your credit card to go above 30% of your limit.

 Credit History